LauraBalzer/On-Generalizability/README.md

 # On-Generalizability
-R Code to implement simulations in the Invited Commentary:  'All generalizations are dangerous, even this one.' - Dumas # Written by Laura Balzer for Epidemiology 2017
+R Code to implement simulations in the Invited Commentary:  'All generalizations are dangerous, even this one.' - Dumas Written by Laura Balzer for Epidemiology 2017

+Code by Laura Balzer (lbbalzer@hsph.harvard.edu)